khalid586/Competitive-Programming-Topics/README.md

-**This repository contains some of the most common topics found in competitive programming contests.
+This repository contains some of the most common topics found in competitive programming contests.
 I have tried to combine some of my practiced problems in this repository according to topics.
-Feel free to check them out.**
+Feel free to check them out.

-**The topics that are coverd in this repo are:**
+The topics that are coverd in this repo are (click on the topic name)

 <details>
 <summary>